ilokesto/caro-kann/README.md

 ## selecter function

 If a component references a global state in the form of an object structure, the component will re-render even if properties that are not being used are changed.
 To prevent this, useBoard allows retrieving only specific property values from the global state in the form of an object through a selector function.
 In the example code below, the component will not re-render even when the a property value of the global state is changed.
+What's more, when a selector function is used, the setter no longer targets the entire set of properties but instead modifies only the specific properties selected by the selector function.
 ```tsx
 function Comp() {
   const [b, setB] = useBoard(store => store.b);